Explore these blogs

 This blog seeks to introduce fresh readings of scripture into the theological conversation.
 It is a perspective with a very particular angle.
 Its line of sight is skewed such that creativity is possible in the project of constructive theologizing.
 This perspective is a political one as much as it is theological.
 For public theology is necessarily political.

 Theologies of Existence will attempt to engage various theological and philosophical issues that have to do with the essential question, "What does it mean to be human?" usually from a Christian standpoint.
 Therefore, we will be tackling issues that are both ancient and contemporary, ranging from our interaction with nature and animals to what does it mean to inhabit our bodies?

 Fracture and Failure is an attempt to trace out what it might mean for theology to provide a means of immersing ourselves in the complexities and contradictions of life, rather than sealing ourselves off from them.
 This blog seeks to explore the ways in which apophatic thought, speech, and action might begin to discover God precisely where things begin to break down and our limitations stare us full in the face.
-Traditional and subversive theological and philosophical texts, literature, music, the resources of recovery, and pop culture are all likely to make an appearance here.
+Traditional and subversive theological and philosophical texts, literature, music, and pop culture are all likely to make an appearance here.

 Sacramental Grace is a blog in which I document my shift in theology after I left evangelicalism for Mainline Protestantism.
 It is my hope that Sacramental Grace engages people who have gone through faith deconstructionist as well as those who find themselves in a faith crisis.
 It is my prayer that the words you find here help you see that God is present and grace is here.

 This is a blog about my journey out of Evangelicalism and my search for theological alternatives.